 No more than one-third of the members of the Commission may be appointed by the governor (42 USCA 6042).
 The Commission appoints the remaining nine members.
 Members serve three-year terms and may not serve more than five consecutive terms.

 Serving on the IPAS Commission in an advisory, non-voting capacity is one member of the Indiana Senate appointed by the President Pro Tempore of the Senate, and one member of the Indiana House of Representatives appointed by the Speaker of the House of Representatives.

 The IPAS Commission meets four times a year, at the principal office of Indiana Protection & Advocacy Services located at 4701 N. Keystone Ave., Suite 222, Indianapolis, Indiana 46205.
-The next meeting will be held November 16, 2013 following the Executive Session at 9:30 a.m., EST (Indianapolis time).
+The 2014 meeting schedule is February 8, May 17, August 9, and November 15 following the Executive Session at 9:30 a.m., EST (Indianapolis time).
 Commission meetings are open to the public.